nuxt/docs/en/faq/deployment-azure-portal.md

 ---

 ## Requirements
 - It is required that you select a backend when setting up the project.
-Even if you don't need it, or else the site wont start up.
+Even if you don't need it, or else the site won't start up.
 - The server is running Node 8 or greater

 ## What if I already have a project without an backend?